single bottom, Diamond & CBN Usage Principals

 Benefits of Through-Tool Cooling:

-• Targeted Cooling: Through-tool cooling provides targeted cooling directly to the cutting edge or grinding surface, ensuring that the critical area is effectively cooled and lubricated.
+• check icon Targeted Cooling: Through-tool cooling provides targeted cooling directly to the cutting edge or grinding surface, ensuring that the critical area is effectively cooled and lubricated.
 This enhances tool performance and longevity.

-• Efficient Debris Removal: The internal channels in through-tool cooling help to flush away debris and swarf from the cutting area, preventing clogging and ensuring a clean cutting surface.
+• check icon Efficient Debris Removal: The internal channels in through-tool cooling help to flush away debris and swarf from the cutting area, preventing clogging and ensuring a clean cutting surface.

-• Enhanced Precision: Through-tool cooling provides precise and consistent coolant delivery, which is crucial for precision operations where temperature control and surface finish are important.
+• check icon Enhanced Precision: Through-tool cooling provides precise and consistent coolant delivery, which is crucial for precision operations where temperature control and surface finish are important.

 Applications for Through-Tool Cooling: